johnb-h/AIMS_racing/README.md

 - JAX for efficient numerical operations
 - Pygame for visualization

-Cars are evolved using CMA-ES (Covariance Matrix Adaptation Evolution Strategy), with their trajectories optimized based on:
+Cars are evolved using a simple ES (Evolution Strategy), with their trajectories optimized based on your selection.
-1. Distance traveled
-2. Staying within track boundaries
-3. Movement smoothness